forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Part 5 shows rwl\_readtrylock.
-This function is nearly identical to rwl\_read- lock, except that, instead of waiting for access if a writer is active, it returns ebusy.
+Part 5 shows **rwl\_readtrylock**.
+This function is nearly identical to **rwl\_readlock**, except that, instead of waiting for access if a writer is active, it returns ebusy.
 It doesn't need a cleanup handler, and has no need to increase the count of waiting readers.

 This function must also be modified to implement "writer preference" read/ write locks, by returning EBUSY when a writer is waiting, not just when a writer is active.